10 Damn Good Things to Do in Cromwell

 Only 50 minutes from Queenstown, the little town of Cromwell is your alternative lakeside hotspot.
-Known for it’s fruit production, Cromwell is not only a great place to sample New Zealand cuisine, it’s also an ideal location for backpackers seeking seasonal work in fruit orchards!
+Known for its fruit production, Cromwell is not only a great place to sample New Zealand cuisine, but it’s also an ideal location for backpackers seeking seasonal work in fruit orchards!
 On top of that, Cromwell is action-packed with jet boating, gold panning, cycling, hiking and its very own motorsport park.
 Discover it all this list of damn good things to do in Cromwell!

 There’s so much to do in this Central Otago town that you’ll definitely want to plan a few days.
 Save on the cents by staying in one of the 5 Best Backpacker Hostels in Cromwell.
-And be sure the explore the wider area, with some inspiration in our 10 Central Otago Must-Dos!
+And be sure to explore the wider area, with some inspiration in our 10 Central Otago Must-Dos!

 1. Taste the fruit in the Fruit bowl

-Come on, Cromwell is known as the “Fruit Bowl of the South” and has a huge sculpture of fruit in the town, (which we’ll get more onto later).
+Come on, Cromwell is known as the “Fruit Bowl of the South” and has a huge sculpture of fruit in the town, (which we’ll get more into later).
 You have to see what all the fuss is about!
 Get yourself to one of the fruit stalls, such as the Jones Family Fruit Stall or Webb’s Fruit, and try some of the freshest produce you’re ever likely to try!

 2. Cycle along Lake Dunstan

 Cromwell is the hub of the Central Otago region, a region full of awesome bike trails showcasing the best of the South Island.
 Cromwell has a few short rides of its own including the Cromwell to Bannockburn Lakeside Trail.
 It’s one of the easiest rides in the area and encapsulates some great scenery of Lake Dunstan, Old Cromwell Town and the Kawarau River.
 The ride ends at Bannockburn Bridge where you can treat yourself at the pub.
-There are also plenty of 4×4 and single track bike trails following Lake Dunstan.
+There are also plenty of 4×4 and single-track bike trails following Lake Dunstan.